mat-ruszczycky/practice-react-todo/README.md

 Descriptions of what needs to be built, categorized as functional, non-functional, and constraints.

 ## Functional
-Behaviors and features based on user actions, events or business needs that the application must have.
+Behaviors and/or features based on user actions, events or business needs that the application must have.
 Specifies what the system is expected to do to meet user needs.

 ### Required Behaviors/Features:
 - User(s) can read a list of TODO items.